*This post may contain affiliate links. Please see my disclosure for more details!*

 My Baked Chocolate Rocky Road Cheesecake and Baked Gingerbread Cheesecake is always a success for me, but as they use different in the mix it is completely different to this.
 I spent ages and ages looking at recipes online and they are ALL so different I was confused.

 I decided to try out various other recipes and I will be honest here and say they didn’t work for me!
-I found the way that the method is written out is confusing, and the ingredients seemed far too much… trying to bake it proved this as well!
+Unfortunately, I found the way that the methods were written to be confusing, and the ingredients seemed far too much.
 I mean come on, 900g of cream cheese in one cheesecake?!

 You might know that I have an adoration for no-bake cheesecakes, and these are still my favourite… but my family had requested one of these beauties for SOOO long, and many of my readers had asked for some baked cheesecakes so I thought I would oblige.